Build-Week-OneLineADay/FE/README.md

     We chose Neflify beacuse of it's ability to automatically deploy to the master branch.

 ## Dependencies
-  Styling
+  -Styling
     Styled-Components- Used for basic styling
     Semantic UI -Used for advanced styling

-   State Managment
+ -State Managment
       Redux
       ReactRouterDom
       Hooks